connorwarme/pro-site/src/pages/posts/blog-fuel-your-body.md

 ### Connect with me:

-If you have questions or comments, please feel free to reach out to me at amity.warme@gmail.com or on Instagram @amity.warme.
+If you have questions or comments, please feel free to reach out to me through the site or on Instagram [@amity.warme](https://www.instagram.com/amity.warme/).
 I would be happy to answer questions or point you toward additional resources.

 Powerful stories of other climbers dealing with and recovering from RED-S: